Andersson cabinet: Departure of the Green Party

 After Andersson's budget proposal was defeated hours later on 24 November by a counter proposal from the Moderate Party, Sweden Democrats and Christian Democrats, the Green Party decided to leave the government.
 However, the Greens were willing to support a one-party Social Democratic minority government.

 According to precedent, a new confidence vote must be held in the Riksdag whenever the composition of a government is changed.
 Since Andersson was elected by parliament with the promise of retaining the Social Democratic-Green coalition she had no choice but to resign only seven hours after being approved.
 This resignation allowed a new investiture vote to happen in parliament on 29 November when Andersson was approved again with a slim minority voting against her (173 'no' votes out of the 349-strong Riksdag).
 This is one 'no'-vote less than the vote on 24 November.
 Member of Parliament Nina Lundström from the Liberals decided to rebel against her party and thus not vote 'no' but abstain instead to Andersson becoming prime minister saying that electing her is the only way to keep the Sweden Democrats from power.

 Ministers

-The following are the cabinet members:
+The following were the cabinet members: